kakaroto/R20Converter/README.md

 The `permission viewer` FVTT module is helpful for those coming from Roll 20 to see which handouts/character sheets are shared with whom, while the Furnace module is only really required if you use the `--images-as-drawings` option.

 If you use D&D Beyond, check out [Beyond20](https://beyond20.here-for-more.info), another project of mine which lets you roll from monster stat blocks and character sheets directly in D&D Beyond and get the result in your VTT application.

+# Build instructions

+## Windows
+- Install Python 3.8 32 bits (see path set in `build_windows.bat`)
+- Run `pip install requests pillow python-slugify eel cx_freeze`
+- Download the Electron app from https://github.com/electron/electron/releases and extract under the directory `electron`
+- Run `build_windows.bat`

+## Mac OS X
+- Install python using pyenv (official one doesn't work)
+- Kill yourself
+- Resurect
+- Uninstall python from pyenv and reinstall it by recompiling it with tcl-tk compilation flags : https://stackoverflow.com/questions/60469202/unable-to-install-tkinter-with-pyenv-pythons-on-macos
+- `pip install requests pillow python-slugify eel cx_freeze`
+- Replace the `eel` package in your pyenv install's site-packages/eel with the version from
+- Realize you need to recompile gevents too, so... : `pip install -I --no-binary :all: gevents`
+- Download the Electron app from https://github.com/electron/electron/releases
+- Curse at your computer and at those who use Macs
+- Go to system settings, security, privacy, automation, and allow Terminal to send events to Finder
+- Run `python setup.py bdist_dmg`
+- Breathe really hard and unclench your fists then don't look back